'Dumb and Dumber' sequel outmuscles 'Hero' to win weekend box office

-LOS ANGELES/NEW YORK "Dumb and Dumber To", the sequel to the 1994 comedy that raised stupidity to an art form, led the U.S. and Canadian box office this weekend, taking in $38.1 million (24.28 million pounds) and outmuscling last week's winner, "Big Hero 6."
+LOS ANGELES/NEW YORK "Dumb and Dumber To", the sequel to the 1994 comedy that raised stupidity to an art form, led the U.S. and Canadian box office this weekend, taking in $38.1 million and outmuscling last week's winner, "Big Hero 6."

 "Hero," Walt Disney Co's animated story of a boy and his robot, settled for a close second with $36 million, according to estimates provided by tracking firm Rentrak.